- Osher Experience

 Osher has first priority on space during the weekday hours for the fall and spring semesters and for upstairs rooms during the summer session.

 Credit courses meet here on weekday evenings.
 UD Conference Services rents out space for special events such as meetings or weddings during the weekends, summers, and throughout the week when rooms are available.
 These other uses are important because they help to pay the operating costs of the facility.

 If you need a room for a meeting, schedule with Pam in the Osher office.
 If audio-visual equipment or a special set up is needed, use the “Request for Equipment Form” (located in the Reception Office) at least a week in advance and include a floor plan or other special instructions.

 The Osher Lifelong Learning Institute is a program of the Division of Professional and Continuing Studies of the University of Delaware.
 Osher members must therefore comply with policies and procedures of the University.
 Thus, except for designated Osher activities, sales or solicitations on campus are not permitted.

 This weekly program showcases our in-house talents as well as speakers/artists of interest from outside of Osher.
 Coordinated by the Special Events Committee, these events are held on Wednesdays from 12:40 to 1:45 in the lunchroom.

-If you plan to ask a faculty member from the University to be a guest speaker, first contact the Manager, Basil Maas.
+If you plan to ask a faculty member from the University to be a guest speaker, first contact the Manager, Carol Bernard.
 This is important so that any one particular speaker is not overused by Osher and is appropriately recognized.